atharva3010/daix-switcher-vuetify/src/assets/articles/6-things-you-can-do-with-bitcoin.md

 In the traditional financial loan system, there's a borrower and a lender.
 Bitcoin lending works somewhat the same way.
 So if you have Bitcoin in your wallet that you're not planning on using for some time, you can earn interest by lending it out.
 You can lend to interested borrowers over an agreed duration of lending and on agreed rates.

 For Bitcoin, there are centralized solutions in place to secure all transactions between the borrower and the lender.
-However, decentralized solutions are being built on <a href="https://blockgeeks.com/guides/ethereum/" target="_blank">Ethereum</a>.
+However, decentralized solutions are being built on <a href="https://blockgeeks.com/guides/ethereum/" rel="noopener" target="_blank">Ethereum</a>.

-These solutions are known as <a href="https://blockonomi.com/what-is-decentralized-finance-defi/" target="_blank">Decentralized Finance</a> or DeFi.
+These solutions are known as <a href="https://blockonomi.com/what-is-decentralized-finance-defi/" rel="noopener" target="_blank">Decentralized Finance</a> or DeFi.
 This innovation leverages decentralized networks to transform lending protocols into transparent procedures without any intermediary.

 Some individuals believe that DeFi is about to become the backbone of the new financial system.